-- Computer Name: Enter the computer name.
-Alternatively, select a computer that currently has a DHCP lease from the drop down menu and click << to automatically populate the Computer Name, IP Address, and MAC Address fields. - IP Address: Enter the IP address you want to assign to the computer or device.
-This IP Address must be within the DHCP IP Address Range. - MAC Address: Enter the MAC address of the computer or device.
+Computer Name: Enter the computer name.
+Alternatively, select a computer that currently has a DHCP lease from the drop down menu and click << to automatically populate the Computer Name, IP Address, and computer or device.
+This IP Address must be within the DHCP IP Address Range.

+MAC Address fields.